MaartenGr/BERTopic/docs/getting_started/multimodal/multimodal.md

   <figcaption></figcaption>
 </figure>

-In this example, we are going to use images from `flickr` that each have a caption accociated to it:
+In this example, we are going to use images from `flickr` that each have a caption associated to it:

 ```python
 # NOTE: This requires the `datasets` package which you can